How to Freeze Top Row in Excel and Make a Sticky Header

 If your columns and rows aren’t in the orientation you want, you may want to learn how to transpose or switch columns and rows in Excel.

 A key benefit to locking or freezing cells is seeing the important information regardless of scrolling.
-The split pane data stays fixed.
+The split pane data stays fixed or “sticky”.
 Your spreadsheet can contain panes with column headings, multiple rows, multiple columns, or both.

 Typically, the cells you want to stay sticky are labels like headers.
 However, they could just as easily be an entire column, such as employee names.